StrAnastasia/StrAnastasia/README.md

 ### Hi there 👋

+My name is Anastasia, I'm from Moscow! 🔭

 #####My name is Anastasia, I'm from Moscow! 🔭
 #####I am a Fullstack JavaScript developer. sunglasses
 #####I love  art, espicially music and video games. scream_cat